Guide to Database DevOps

 Intro to Database DevOps

-DevOps has improved the software delivery process by leaps and bounds, but many teams leave out an important aspect of the process: the database.
 We’ll show you how database DevOps can help simplify your approach to database change and deployment so your organization can reap the full benefits of DevOps.

 What is Database DevOps?

 Let’s start with the definition of DevOps.
 DevOps is a set of practices combining software development (dev!) and IT operations (ops!) with the goal of delivering more features, fixes, and updates faster, in alignment with business objectives.
 Database DevOps applies these same principles, making sure that the database code is included in the same process as development code.
+Database DevOps helps teams identify and streamline the application development and release process further by addressing a known bottleneck: database code changes.

 Treating database code like app code

 It all starts with developers.
 Most application code changes that software developers work on also affect the database code.
 According to the State of Database Deployments in Application Delivery survey, 57% of all application changes require a corresponding database change.
-Many enterprise developers are tasked with making these changes and write some SQL code.
+Many enterprise developers are tasked with making these changes and writing some SQL code.
 Since SQL is not a developer favorite (consistently making StackOverflow’s Most Dreaded list) and because bad database code has the potential to do real damage, all of these changes are typically reviewed by experienced database administrators (DBAs).
 DBAs review the database code to ensure that the database changes won’t affect the app’s performance, security, or integration of data.

-The Database Bottleneck
+The Database bottleneck

-A 2019 State of Database Deployments in Application Delivery report found that for the second year in a row, database deployments are a bottleneck.
+A State of Database Deployments in Application Delivery report found that for the second year in a row, database deployments are a bottleneck.
 92% of respondents reported difficulty in accelerating database deployments.

 Since database changes follow a manual process, requests for database code reviews are often the last thing holding up a release.
 Developers understandably get frustrated because the code they wrote a few weeks ago is still in review.
 The whole database change process is just a blocker.